27th April 2023

 What Support is Available?

 As an award-winning egg donation clinic, we strive to offer our donors the best support, both past and present.
-If you are someone who donated eggs with Manchester Donors, you can reach out to us with any questions you may have on the upcoming release of identifiable donor information.
+If you are someone who donated eggs with Egg Donors UK, you can reach out to us with any questions you may have on the upcoming release of identifiable donor information.
 Contact our dedicated donation team on 0161 300 2734 or request a call-back via our website.

 In addition to our own expertise, if you are a donor, here are some specialist organisations and charities you may want to consider contacting in the coming months: